A Pinecone alternative that's easier to use, more cost-effective, and provides better search relevance.

 Overall Ease of Use

 Using Vectara requires no specialized search engineering or AI/ML knowledge.
 You can index your first set of data and be up and running on using Vectara in 5 minutes.
-Without experience in building a search pipeline, there is a steep learning curve associated with using Pinecone along with other necessary technologies to build search.

 Set Up and Maintenance